 Under the current budget model, most tuition and fee revenue is allocated directly to the university, then schools/colleges are provided with an expense budget that draws upon a portion of these funds.
 EPT agreements provide some units with a direct share of tuition revenue.
 Beginning in FY 2019, the redesigned budget model will replace these EPT agreements with a common, university-wide tuition allocation model that directs all tuition and fee revenue to the units.

 Seventy percent of indirect cost revenue from sponsored projects will be returned to the school.
-By state law, 30 percent will be retained to fund central research supports.
-Additional costs for these central supports also will be distributed across the schools.
+By state law, 30 percent will be retained to reimburse the university for the cost of central research supports.
+Additional central research support costs will be distributed across the schools and units with externally-funded research.

 The unrestricted state general funds will be allocated directly to all schools and colleges based on their relative share of the university's instructional activity, funded research and use of central supports.
 This recognizes the importance of teaching and research to the university's mission.